firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 You know what?

-I didn’t buy thre whole cans of Red Bull for nothing.
+I didn’t buy three whole cans of Red Bull for nothing.

 ----